 Mathematical operations

-Math expressions will be evaluated under the PEMDAS rules.
+- Math expressions are evaluated under the PEMDAS rules.

 Advanced math expressions